 Mobile (cellular) telecommunications service providers ("providers") who provide mobile telecommunications services to customers in Tennessee must source sales from such sales to the customer's primary place of use in accordance with the Mobile Telecommunications Sourcing Act.
-159 Note that this special sourcing rule only includes sales of mobile telecommunications services.
+169 Note that this special sourcing rule only includes sales of mobile telecommunications services.
 Sales of cellular equipment (e.g., cell phones, chargers, accessories, etc.) are sourced to the taxpayer's location where the sales were made.

 - Company X sells mobile telecommunications services, cellphones, and accessories.
-During the tax year, Company X sold \$15,000 of cellphones and accessories from its Chattanooga store location.
-Company X also made \$240,000 in mobile telecommunications services sales to customers with a place of primary use in the following cities in Hamilton County: \$85,000 in Chattanooga, \$50,000 in East Ridge, \$25,000 in Red Bank, \$5,000 in Soddy-Daisy, and \$75,000 in the unincorporated area of Hamilton County. - The \$15,000 in sales of cellphone and accessories made from the Chattanooga store are sourced and reported for both the city and county under the Classification 2 under the store Location ID. - The mobile telecommunications services are sourced and reported using the Classification 3 rate as follows: - \$85,000 under the Chattanooga Location ID; - \$50,000 under the East Ridge Location ID; - o \$25,000 under the Red Bank Location ID; and - \$240,000 under the Hamilton County Location ID.
+During the tax year, Company X sold \$105,000 of cellphones and accessories from its Chattanooga store location.
+Company X also made \$340,000 in mobile telecommunications services sales to customers with a place of primary use in the following cities in Hamilton County: \$105,000 in Chattanooga, \$105,000 in East Ridge, \$25,000 in Red Bank, \$5,000 in Soddy-Daisy, and \$100,000 in the unincorporated area of Hamilton County. - The \$105,000 in sales of cellphone and accessories made from the Chattanooga store are sourced and reported for both the city and county under the Classification 2 under the store Location ID. - The mobile telecommunications services are sourced and reported using the Classification 3 rate as follows: - \$105,000 under the Chattanooga Location ID; - \$105,000 under the East Ridge Location ID; and - o \$340,000 under the Hamilton County Location ID.

-Because the mobile telecommunications services sold to customers with a place of primary use in the city of Soddy-Daisy is less than \$10,000, no business tax is reported to Soddy-Daisy.
-However, the \$5,000 is included in sales reported to Hamilton County.
-The provider is still required to have a minimal business activity license for the city of Soddy-Daisy.
+Because the mobile telecommunications services sold to customers with a place of primary use in the city of Soddy-Daisy and Red Bank are less than \$100,000, no business tax is reported to Soddy-Daisy and Red Bank.
+However, the \$5,000 and

+\$25,000 are included in sales reported to Hamilton County.
+The provider is still required to have minimal business activity licenses for the cities of Soddy-Daisy and Red Bank.